Determines whether a given date/time is in summer-time (daylight savings time).

 timezone, as far as can be determined from the Java timezone database.
 If the

-information is not available the function either returns false or an empty sequence.
+information is not available the function returns an empty sequence.

 If a country code is specified for a country that spans different timezones with different daylight savings rules (for example, the US), then one timezone in that country is chosen arbitrarily.